Easop Winston: Los Angeles Rams

 Winston signed with the Los Angeles Rams as an undrafted free agent on April 25, 2020.
-He was waived by the Rams during final roster cuts on September 4, 2020.
+He was waived by the Rams during final roster cuts on September 4.

 New Orleans Saints

 Winston was signed by the New Orleans Saints on May 6, 2021.
-He was waived on August 31, 2021, during final roster cuts and was re-signed to the practice squad the next day.
-Winston was elevated to the active roster on December 12, 2021, for the team's Week 14 game against the New York Jets.
+He was waived on August 31, during final roster cuts and was re-signed to the practice squad the next day.
+Winston was elevated to the active roster on December 12, for the team's Week 14 game against the New York Jets.
 He signed a reserve/future contract with the Saints on January 11, 2022.

-He was waived on August 15, 2022.
+On August 15, 2022, Winston was waived by the Saints.

 Cleveland Browns

 Winston was claimed off waivers by the Cleveland Browns on August 16, 2022.
-He was waived by the Browns on August 30, 2022.
+He was waived by the Browns on August 30.

 Seattle Seahawks

 On October 19, 2022, Winston was signed to the Seattle Seahawks practice squad.
 He signed a reserve/future contract on January 17, 2023.

 On August 29, 2023, Winston was waived by the Seahawks and re-signed to the practice squad.
 He signed a reserve/future contract on January 8, 2024.

 Winston was waived by the Seahawks on August 27, 2024 and re-signed to the practice squad, but was released a few days later.